VincentWei/MiniGUI/README.md

   from complex and mixed scripts, such as Arabic, Thai, and Indic.

-* We tuned and optimized MiniGUI's logical and device font interfaces to suppor the new features above.
+* We tuned and optimized MiniGUI's logical and device font interfaces to support the new features above.

-* We introduced Slice Memoroy Allocator for fast concurrent memory chunk allocation.
+* We introduced a Slice Memory Allocator for fast concurrent memory chunk allocation.

 For more information, please refer to RELEASENOTES.md file.